MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 The steps in this section show how to create a Windows service for each of the managed servers.
 This service starts the managed server automatically when the machine is rebooted.

-1. Use the following instructions to set up `msp1` as a Windows service.
+1. Use the following instructions to set up `msp1` as a Windows service:

    Remote connect to `mspVM1`.
 Open a command prompt and paste the following text, replacing `ADMIN_URL` with the actual value.
 Press <kbd>Enter</kbd>, <kbd>Ctrl</kbd>+<kbd>Z</kbd>, <kbd>Enter</kbd>.